Home kitchen Tips & TechniquesKitchen Tips How To Clean The Inside Of A Burnt Tea Kettle

 Tips for Maintaining a Clean Tea Kettle:

-1. Empty and rinse: Each time after the tea is brewed, you need to rinse the kettle with water to prevent lime scale formation.
+1. Empty and rinse: Each time after the tea is brewed, (how to clean the inside of a burnt tea kettle) you need to rinse the kettle with water to prevent lime scale formation.

 2. Scale removal: If your water is hard, the kettle needs to be descaled regularly.
 Mix equal parts water and vinegar, or use a descaling solution.